mBarreau/tf2-bfgs/README.md

 ### Using physics-informed neural networks

 This optimizer might be useful when dealing with physics-informed neural network.
-To this end, we must change the cost to include the minimization of the physics residual.
+To this end, we must change the cost from the previous subsection to include the minimization of the physics residual.

 ```
 @tf.function